rogerthomas84/php-config-dot-notation/README.md

 ConfigDot
 ====

-Get config from an array using a dot notation.
+Get and set config from an array using a dot notation.

 ## Usage: